Carrie Pilby (film): Production

-On June 17, 2013, it was announced that Braveart Films' producer Susan Johnson would make her directorial debut with the adaptation of the coming-of-age novel Carrie Pilby written by Caren Lissner, and the film would be produced by Suzanne Farwell and Susan Cartsonis of Storefront Pictures.
+On June 17, 2013, it was announced that Braveart Films' producer Susan Johnson would make her directorial debut with the adaptation of Caren Lissner's coming-of-age novel.
+The film would be produced by Suzanne Farwell and Susan Cartsonis of Storefront Pictures.
 Hailee Steinfeld was previously attached to play the titular role in the film, whose script was written by Kara Holden and Dean Craig.
 Steinfeld dropped out due to scheduling conflicts and was replaced by Bel Powley.
 Similarly, Eddie Izzard was cast as Dr. Petrov, but the role later went to Nathan Lane, while Tom Wilkinson was cast to play Carrie's father, but was later replaced by Gabriel Byrne.
 Jason Ritter and Vanessa Bayer both joined the cast in April 2015.

 Articles about the film noted its largely female production team, female head writer and female director.

 Principal photography on the film began on December 14, 2015, in New York City.